The Blind Side (film): Production

 The Blind Side was produced by Alcon Entertainment and released by Warner Bros.
+Pictures.
 The film's production budget was $29 million.
-Filming for the school scenes took place at Atlanta International School and The Westminster Schools in Atlanta, Georgia, and it features many of their students as extras, including the now famous Taylor 'Ole' T' Fischer.
+Filming for the school scenes took place at Atlanta International School and The Westminster Schools in Atlanta, Georgia, and it features many of their students as extras.
 The film premiered on November 17 in New York City and New Orleans, and opened in theaters in the rest of the United States and in Canada on November 20.

 The starring role was originally written for Julia Roberts, but she turned it down.
 Bullock initially turned down the starring role three times due to discomfort with portraying a devout Christian.
 By her own account, Bullock felt she could not objectively represent such a person's beliefs on screen.
 But after a visit with the real Leigh Anne Tuohy, Bullock not only won the role, but also took a pay cut and agreed to receive a percentage of the profits instead.